 In terms of caring for honey bees, having good trees in and around the apiary is a beekeeper’s dream.
-As an organism, they are ‘aware’ of their locomotive challenge and have developed ways to ensure that their DNA material is delivered across their various flowers leading to more seed.
+As an organism, they are ‘aware’ of their locomotive challenge and have developed ways to ensure that their DNA material is delivered across their various flowers, leading to more seeds.

-The sweet nectar produced calls out to bees and serves as a reward for their pollination services.
+These nectar-producing trees call out to bees and reward them for their pollination services.
 Both creatures benefit without harm coming to either one.
 Then we, as humans, get to benefit from both.

-So, if you have space or you are looking for the best place to situate your beehives, having the following trees in your vicinity will help with an easy supply of nectar and pollen for years to come.
+If you have space or are looking for the best place to situate your beehives, having the following trees to attract bees in your vicinity will help with an easy supply of nectar and pollen for years to come.

 What fruit basket would be complete without apples?
-It’s a staple in most of our homes, and it’s the token fruit of health.
+It’s a staple in most of our homes and the token fruit of health.

-As a beekeeper, it provides us with more than fruit.
+As a beekeeper, an apple tree provides us with more than fruit.
 The sweet nectar provides the bees with the raw materials that will fill your jars with nature’s best sweetener every spring.
 The beautiful pink and white blossoms add a wondrous color pallet to the rest of your garden.

 Because their canopy isn’t very thick, it allows for healthy undergrowth, making it suitable for a small yard.

 With just a little care and annual pruning, you can have a tree that your kids can play in because it doesn’t get very tall.
-Also, apple trees can be relatively inexpensive No products found..
+Also, apple trees can be relatively inexpensive.

 When you hear the word maple, your mind automatically jumps to the word syrup.